focusretreatcenter/website/copy/travel.md

 ### Train

+**Amtrak NYC to Plattsburgh, NY:** Amtrak's Adirondack Line runs from NYC to Plattsburgh, NY daily.
+We can shuttle groups from Plattsburgh to FRC.
+This is the best route by train, but service is limited.
+If you cannot find a workable itinerary, Burlington, VT is the next best choice.

 **Amtrak NYC to Burlington, VT:** Amtrak's [Ethan Allen Express Service](https://www.amtrak.com/ethan-allen-express-train) runs from NYC to Burlington, VT.
 We can shuttle groups from Burlington to FRC.

 **Amtrak NYC to Albany, NY:** will get you about half way to FRC but it's still 3.5 hours to drive from there.
 You can also take a bus from Albany to Plattsburgh which is much closer to FRC.